cx88/diepssect/README.md

 You can get `diep-pl.js` and use it in TemperMonkey.
 Press F12 to view all short cuts, but it include features like Alt+Z to dump log to console.

+The progress in packets are split into 4 categories.
+Unknown means that the structure of the packet is not yet completely understood.
+Structured means that the structure of the packet is known, but the specific details are not know yet.
+Mapped means that the packet is currently completely decoded, but it will change every update and must be mapped again.
+Done means that the packet has a know and static or extremely predictable mapping, enough to be automated.

 ### Encodings

 Although data is represented in many ways, there are only six primary encodings.
 You can find information on all of them in the `scripts/coder.js` file.